Table of Contents

-Turkey offers a favorable business climate where the owners are incentivized to run their companies for running them in a certain way.
-The process of establishing a company and forming an Association for a Company in Turkey is also quite simple whether you’re a native or a foreigner.
+Turkey has a favorable business environment, with owners being incentivized for conducting their businesses in a certain way.
+The process of establishing a company and forming an association for a company in Turkey is also quite simple whether you’re a native or a foreigner.

 What are the Articles of Association for a Company in Turkey?

-Information regarding the company’s name and details about its founders, such as names, addresses, nationalities, etc., is mentioned in the Articles of Association, apart from having details written about its registered offices and locations.
+Information regarding the company’s name and details about its founders, such as; names, addresses, nationalities, etc., is mentioned in the Articles of Association, apart from having details written about its registered offices and locations.

-Information of Shares and Shareholders of Company
+Information about the Company’s Shares and Shareholders in Turkey

 Furnishing Laws for Articles of Association for a Company in Turkey

-Before understanding the steps you need to follow to form the Articles of Association for a Company in Turkey, you’ll need to have the following documents notarized and ready for submission.
+Before understanding the steps, you need to follow to form the Articles of Association for a Company in Turkey, you’ll need to have the following documents notarized and ready for submission.
 Do hire help from a legitimate legal firm experienced and skilled in preparing such documents for the company.

-- The original document of the Articles of Association and its three notarized copies.
+- The original document of the Articles of Association and its three notarized copies,

-- Two copies of the Signature Documents.
+- Two copies of the Signature Documents,

-- Two copies of the identification documents of the firm managers.
+- Two copies of the identification documents of the firm managers,

-- One copy of the passport of each foreign shareholder.
+- One copy of the passport of each foreign shareholder,

-- Three copies of the notification form of establishment.
+- Three copies of the notification form of establishment,

-- Original Receipt of payment of 0.04% capital for Competition Authority from Ziraat Bankasi.
+- Original Receipt of payment of 0.04% capital for Competition Authority from Ziraat Bankasi,

-- Certificate of Deposit of minimum capital (10k Turkish Lira for LLC, 50k for JSC).
+- Certificate of Deposit of minimum capital (10,000.00₺ for LLC, 50,000.00₺ JSC).

 - Company’s Certificate of Registration for Tax Number.